indoorequal/indoorequal.org/README.md

-# Indoor viewer on OSM data
+# indoorequal.org

-An experimental indoor viewer based on OSM Data.
+An indoor viewer based on OSM Data.
+This repository is the frontend part.
+The backend is available here: https://github.com/indoorequal/indoorequal

 ## Development